 Val Thorens’ ski slopes almost entirely surround the village with multiple choices available to you each morning, depending to some extent on whether you wish to stay in the local ski area or head further afield towards one of the other sectors of the Three Valleys.
 A wide slope runs down the edge of the resort with various lifts radiating off taking you to wide open slopes and bowls to enjoy to the max.

 Beginners have that perfect terrain by the Rond Point des Pistes so don’t need to venture far to get started and will even find some of the carpet lifts operate free of charge.
 They can then progress on to runs like the recently created Deux Combes green or the slightly more demanding blues accessed from the Pionniers or Plein Sud chairlifts.
-Intermediates have the widest choice of terrain with dozens of great cruising blues and steeper reds to entice.
+Intermediates have the widest choice of terrain with dozens of great cruising blues and steeper reds to entice them.
 The Peclet gondola leads up to a choice cut of precisely this type of terrain.
 You can also head to wide sunny slopes in that unofficial ‘fourth valley’ of the Three Valleys, the Maurienne above Orelle.
 There’s also the usually quieter Boismint sector to explore.
 Val Thorens has invested heavily in state-of-the-art gondolas and fast, comfortable chairlifts over recent years with the result that it now boasts one of the most impressive networks in the Alps to whisk you back up the slopes.

 For experts the main attraction in the local area is the off-piste skiing, with a huge choice of terrain and many famous runs.
 There are nine black pistes with some of them especially challenging.
 Freestylers are of course not forgotten with a phenomenal 70,000m2 Snowpark which attracts skiers and boarders looking for the best jumps, rails and boxes of all shapes and sizes from other resorts in the Three Valleys.